Hacı I Giray: Gaining Crimea (1428–1441)

-In 1433 Haji allied with Prince Alexios I of the Principality of Theodoro.
+In 1433, Haji allied with Prince Alexios I of the Principality of Theodoro.
 That fall Alexios took the Genoese port of Cembalo/Balaklava.
 In the summer of 1434 the Genoese returned with a fleet and captured Balaklava and Alexios.
-They then took Kalamita/Inkerman, moved inland but were defeated by Haji near Stary Krym.
-When Haji besieged Kaffa, the Genoese paid a ransom and recognized him as khan.
+They then took Kalamita/Inkerman and moved inland, but were defeated by Haji near Stary Krym.
+When Haji besieged Kaffa, the Genoese paid a ransom and recognized him as Khan.

-In 1434 Ulugh Mohammad invaded Crimea, the Shirins changed sides and Haji fled to the Lithuanian lands to gather a new army.
+In 1434, Ulugh Mohammad once again invaded Crimea, the Shirins changed sides, and Haji fled to the Lithuanian lands to gather a new army.
 Sigismund Kęstutaitis decided to hold him hostage and gave him a castle at Lida.

-In 1437 Ulugh was driven out by Kuchuk Mohammad.
+In 1437, Ulugh was driven out by Kuchuk Mohammad.
 Soon Sayid Ahmad I gained Crimea.
 He became unpopular when his officials greatly increased taxes and nomads several times raided the peninsula.
 Around 1440 the Crimean nobles asked Casimir IV Jagiellon of Lithuania to release Haji.
-He went to Kiev, met the Beys and went to Crimea with a large army and Radvila Astikas (the founder of the Radziwills) and drove out Sayid's governor.
-Tegene-Bey of the Shirins swore allegiance.
+He went to Kiev, met the Beys and went to Crimea with a large army joined by Radvila Astikas (the founder of the Radziwills) and drove out Sayid's governor.
+Tegene-Bey of the Shirins then swore his allegiance.